NaniBM/NaniBM/README.md

-- 🔭 I’m currently working on **a app to facilitate the exchange of books.**
+- 🔭 I’m currently working on **an app to facilitate the exchange of books.**
 - 🌱 I’m currently learning **React Native.**
 - 📫 How to reach me:
   - <a href="https://www.linkedin.com/in/yaninabazanmurua/" target="_blank">Yanina Janet Bazan Murua</a> on Linkedin